zachpetch/learning-platform/README.md

 would be worth setting the database up to opt for soft-deletion (or deactivation) of records, or at least determining what data should be kept after deletion (for example, nullifying associations on deletion of dependent records rather than deleting the records entirely).

+### Tests

+It feels like there could always be more tests to add.